time-link/timelink-kleio/README.md

  * ```make build-local```: create a new local image, and tags it kleio-server:Knnn, with Knnn being a sequential build number

 The following tags are used:
-* _unique_ - current build number as Knnn.
-Note that the tag unique is not used as such, it is interpreted as the last build number.
 * latest - latest useful build.
 Used to keep updated with latest release.
 * stable - stable build for a specific version.
 * _version_ - version number as MM.mm goes together with stable to provide clients with stable images for specific version.